-Hurricane Harvey and Hurricane Irma Disaster Relief Information
+Hurricanes Harvey, Irma and Maria Disaster Relief Information

 Hurricane Harvey has impacted Texas and the Gulf Coast with record-setting rains and flood levels leaving extensive damage and devastation.
-Hurricane Irma devastated Puerto Rico, the Carribean and Florida.
+Hurricane Irma devastated Puerto Rico, the Carribean and Florida, and Hurricane Maria further damaged Puerto Rico.
 Below is a listing of ways to help those affected.
-Please help us keep this listing up to date by sharing information about resources and way to help with firstname.lastname@example.org.
+Please help us keep this listing up to date by sharing information about resources and ways to help with firstname.lastname@example.org.

-UNC Efforts for Hurricane Harvey and Hurricane Irma Relief
+UNC Efforts for Hurricanes Harvey, Irma and Maria Relief

 Ways to Help